Self-contained two-layer shallow water theory of strong internal bores: Abstract

 \section{Abstract}

-A self-contained shallow-water theory is proposed for interfacial gravity waves comprising strong hydraulic jumps in the two-layer system bounded by a rigid lid.
-The theory is based on a locally conservative form of momentum equation which contains a free parameter $\alpha.$ This parameter defines the relative contribution of each layer to the pressure at the interface and reflects the non-uniqueness of the shallow-water momentum conservation law which is inherently entangled with the circulation conservation law in the system of fixed height.
-Only discontinuous solutions which do not conserve circulation are affected by $\alpha.$ This is the case with hydraulic jumps which conserve momentum and mass.
-The respective Rankine-Hugoniot jump conditions are found to be mathematically equivalent to the classical front conditions which were commonly thought to be outside shallow-water theory and derivable only by various control-volume approximations.
-In contrast to control-volume approach, no phenomenological or poorly defined concepts like the head loss or energy dissipation in separate layers are required in the shallow-water theory.
-Dimensional arguments suggest $\alpha$ to depend on the density ratio.
-For nearly equal densities, both layers are expected to affect the interfacial pressure with approximately equal weight coefficients which corresponds to $\alpha\approx0.$ The front propagation velocities for $\alpha=0$ agree well with experimental and numerical results in a wide range of bore strengths.
-A remarkably better agreement with high-accuracy numerical results is achieved by $\alpha=\sqrt{5}-2,$ which corresponds to a self-organised critical state produced by unstable gravity current collapsing to the largest stable front height.
+We show that interfacial gravity waves comprising strong hydraulic jumps (bores) can be described by a two-layer hydrostatic shallow-water (SW) approximation without invoking additional front conditions.
+The theory is based on a new SW momentum equation which is derived in locally conservative form containing a free parameter $\alpha.$ This parameter, which defines the relative contribution of each layer to the pressure at the interface, affects only hydraulic jumps but not continuous waves.
+The Rankine-Hugoniot jump conditions for the momentum and mass conservation equations are found to be mathematically equivalent to the classical front conditions, which were previously thought to be outside the scope of SW approximation.
+Dimensional arguments suggest that $\alpha$ depends on the density ratio.
+For nearly equal densities, both layers are expected to affect interfacial pressure with approximately equal weight coefficients, which corresponds to $\alpha\approx0.$ The front propagation velocity for $\alpha=0$ agrees well with experimental and numerical results in a wide range of bore strengths.
+A remarkably better agreement with high-accuracy numerical results is achieved by $\alpha=\sqrt{5}-2,$ which yields the largest height that a stable gravity current can have.